Iranian tanker at center of standoff with West leaves Gibraltar, shipping data shows

 The Grace 1 had originally flown the Panamanian flag but Panama’s Maritime Authority said in July that the vessel had been de-listed after an alert that indicated the ship had participated in or was linked to terrorism financing.

-Reporting by Marco Trujillo, Jon Nazca and Joan Faus; Additional reporting by Tuqa Khalid and Dubai newsroom, and Daniel Wallis in New York; Writing by William James in London; Editing by Gareth Jones and Lisa Shumaker
+Reporting by Marco Trujillo, Jon Nazca and Joan Faus; Additional reporting by Tuqa Khalid and Dubai newsroom, Daniel Wallis in New York and Ginger Gibson in Washington; Writing by William James in London; Editing by Gareth Jones, Lisa Shumaker and Peter Cooney